gatsbyjs/gatsby/docs/reference/release-notes/v2.28/index.md

 ## Making `gatsby develop` faster

-We continue working on speeding up development server startup:
+We continue working on speeding up your local development server.
+We need _your_ help to test out these experiments and provide feedback, so please check 'em out! 👇

 ### Experimental: Lazy images in develop